kgweisman/kgweisman.github.io/publications.md

 #### Refereed Conference Papers

 1. **Weisman, K.**, Dweck, C.S., & Markman, E.M.
 (2021).
 Emotions as the product of body and mind: The hierarchical structure of folk concepts of mental life among US adults and children.
 Poster to be presented at CogSci 2021 (virtual meeting) and included in the Proceedings of the 43rd Annual Meeting of the Cognitive Science Society.
-Austin, TX: Cognitive Science Society.
+Austin, TX: Cognitive Science Society. [[link to paper](https://escholarship.org/uc/item/5m41d4r8)] [[poster]({{ kgweisman.github.io }}/pub_files/Weisman,%20Dweck,%20&%20Markman,%20(2021%20poster).pdf)]

 2. Van Leeuwen, N., **Weisman, K.**, & Luhrmann, T.M.
 (2020).
 “Think” and “believe” across cultures: A shared folk distinction between two cognitive attitudes in the US, Ghana, Thailand, China, and Vanuatu.
 Talk to be presented at CogSci 2020 (virtual meeting) and included in the Proceedings of the 42nd Annual Meeting of the Cognitive Science Society.
 Austin, TX: Cognitive Science Society. [[link](https://cogsci.mindmodeling.org/2020/papers/0137/0137.pdf)]